Professor Eissinger's Academic Website

 RESEARCH INTERESTS

-For the last several years, I have been re-collecting the history of a number of Historically African American Rural Settlements throughout the San Joaquin Valley.
+For years, I have been re-collecting the history of a number of Historically African American Rural Settlements throughout the San Joaquin Valley.
 This research has two distinct (but, intertwined) foci.
 Historically, I want to reconstruct the history of these communities before it's lost to the mists of the Tule Fog; essentially removing them from our past.
 I want to contribute to the process of re-positioning them back into their rightful place as part of the history of the region, the state, the nation, and the world.
 Secondly, I am interested in the ways in which social memory, history, and individual and collective identity help to define the present and the ways in which they can be used to re-envision and shape the future.

 CURRICULUM VITAE